CytronTechnologies/pxt-rekabit-rbt-project-kit/README.md

 ### RGB Stick

-Create an RGB Stick object and assign it to micro:bit pin P0.
+Initialize RGB Stick and assign micro:bit pin P0 to it.
-This block must be added at the beginning of each project that uses RGB Stick.
+> :point_down: This code must be added at the beginning of each project that uses RGB Stick.

 ```blocks
 rgbStick.create(RekabitPortYellowPin.P0)